-Example 3: The touchpad on the Dell D620 and D630 does not have numbered test points.
-To determine the pinout, I found the laptop's schematic online and used an ohm meter to trace the signals thru the cable to the touchpad connector as follows.
+Example 1: The touchpad on the Dell D620 and D630 does not have numbered test points.
+To determine the pinout, I found the laptop's schematic online and used an ohm meter to trace the signals thru the cable to the touchpad connector as shown in the tables below.

+Dell D630

-Dell D630 Motherboard Connector
+Motherboard Connector

 Signal Pin #

 Ground 23

 Clock 26

 Data 28

 5 Volts 30